Ille-et-Vilaine

-Ille-et-Vilaine (/fr/; Gallo: Ill-e-Vilaenn, Il-ha-Gwilen) is a department of France, located in the region of Brittany in the northwest of the country.
+Ille-et-Vilaine (/fr/; Ill-e-Vilaenn; Il-ha-Gwilen; 'Ille and Vilaine') is a department of France, located in the Brittany region in the northwest of the country.
 It is named after its two main rivers, the Ille and the Vilaine.
-It had a population of 1,079,498 in 2019.
+Its prefecture is Rennes, with subprefectures in Fougères, Redon and Saint-Malo.
+It had a population of 1,120,666 in 2023.

 History

 Ille-et-Vilaine is one of the original 83 departments created during the French Revolution on 4 March 1790.
 It was created from part of the province of Brittany.

 Geography

 Ille-et-Vilaine is a part of the current region of Brittany and it is bordered by the departments of Manche to the north-east, Mayenne to the east, Maine-et-Loire to the south-east, Loire-Atlantique to the south, Morbihan to the south-west, and Côtes-d'Armor to the west and north-west – France's shortest administrative department boundary at 20 yards (19 metres), although this was not the case with the department boundary.
 Also the English Channel (la Manche in French) borders the department to the north.
+It is in Upper Brittany.

 The department is named after its two main rivers, the Ille and the Vilaine, whose confluence is in Rennes, the capital of the department and of the region.
 Other important rivers include: